Loading...

 Understanding Kidney Dialysis

-Dialysis is usually necessary when kidney function is severely impaired.
+Dialysis becomes necessary when kidney function declines.
 It starts when the kidneys are working at about 10% of their normal capacity.

-Dialysis treatment must be continued for the rest of life unless the patient has a kidney transplant.
-Without dialysis, salts and other waste products accumulate in the blood and can damage other organs.
+Without dialysis, salts and other waste products accumulate in the blood.
+This waste in the blood can damage other organs.

-It is most often needed because of kidney failure, but it is also recommended for acute kidney failure.
-Acute kidney failure occurs over a short period of time (some days to weeks) due to a serious illness or accident, and dialysis is used as a short-term treatment procedure.
+Acute kidney failure occurs over a short time (some days to weeks) due to a serious illness or accident.
+And dialysis can treat acute kidney failure as a short-term procedure.

-- Hemodialysis: In hemodialysis, the blood is diverted into a machine called a hemodialyzer, which filters the blood and returns the cleaned blood back to the body.
+In haemodialysis, the blood goes through a machine called a hemodialyzer.
+It filters the blood and returns the cleaned blood to the body.

-Continuous Ambulatory Peritoneal Dialysis (CAPD) involves the patient manually performing fluid exchanges throughout the day, while Automated Peritoneal Dialysis uses a machine to perform exchanges overnight while the patient sleeps.
+Continuous Ambulatory Peritoneal Dialysis (CAPD) involves the patient manually performing fluid exchanges throughout the day.

-According to the National Kidney Foundation, 10/% of the total population is affected by chronic kidney diseases worldwide, and millions of people die each year due to having low resources to afford its treatment.
+According to the National Kidney Foundation, 10% of the total population is affected by chronic kidney disease worldwide.

-More than 2 million people around the world are currently being treated with either dialysis or a kidney transplant to stay alive.
+More than 2 million people around the world are getting treatment, either dialysis or a kidney transplant.
+However, this number represents only 10% of the people who actually need treatments.

 When is Kidney Dialysis Needed?